 The Division of Anthropology loans objects to museums and AMNH-approved exhibition venues.
-Exhibition loan requests are made in writing to the appropriate curator no less than 9 months in advance of the desired loan period, and are accompanied by an AAM facilities report, prior to consideration by the Loan Committee.
+Exhibition loan requests are made in writing to the appropriate curator no less than 1 year in advance of the desired loan period, and are accompanied by an AAM facilities report, prior to consideration by the Collections Committee.

-The Division of Anthropology is currently facilitating the maximum number of exhibition loan requests that we can reasonably accommodate in 2023-2024.
-We are unable to consider any new requests at this time.
-We will resume considering new exhibition loan requests on September 30, 2024.
+The Division of Anthropology is unable to consider any new exhibition loan requests at this time.
+We will resume considering new requests on September 1, 2025.

 The Division of Anthropology loans objects to researchers with institutional affiliations for study and/or destructive analysis.
-Study loan requests are made in writing to the appropriate curator no less than 3 months prior to the expected delivery, and are accompanied by a detailed project description, prior to consideration by the Loan Committee.
+Study loan requests are made in writing to the appropriate curator no less than 9 months prior to the expected delivery, and are accompanied by a detailed project description, prior to consideration by the Collections Committee.

 Research on human skeletal remains and funerary objects is wide-ranging and of broad cross-disciplinary importance to anthropology, archaeology, zoology and paleontology as well as to other fields such as medicine and forensics.
 In permitting research on human skeletal remains and funerary objects, the Division of Anthropology remains committed to science and carefully weighs the scientific merit of research proposals with the interests of modern stakeholders and descendant communities who have an interest in the management, interpretation, and disposition of collections.